AdamLearns/JumpRoyale/Tests/README.md

 **Note to contributors**: the old tests will remain in this directory just for reference purposes, since the test cases already covered some functionality and were able to find faulty behavior, so their logic _could_ be used in future tests to guard from unintentional changes.
 They will be stored until NUnit or xUnit testing frameworks are implemented.

+> [!note]
+> It was intentional to leave the entire test code commented, because GdMut doesn't exist anymore and they will just trigger build errors.